pf4d/pattern_recognition/README.md

 Collection of scripts generated for the University of Montana Fall term 2015 class taught by Dr. Douglas W. Raiford.

-Written in `r`, the source folders include source code and documentation for the following topics:
+Written in `R`, the source folders include source code and documentation for the following topics:

-1. Basics of the [r](https://www.r-project.org/about.html) programming language.
+1. Basics of the [R](https://www.r-project.org/about.html) programming language.

 2. [Feature selection](https://en.wikipedia.org/wiki/Feature_selection).